hashicorp/vault/website/source/docs/platform/k8s/run.html.md

 ...
 ```

-_That's it._ The Helm chart does everything to setup a recommended
+_That's it._ The Helm chart does everything to setup a Vault-on-Kubernetes deployment.
-Vault-on-Kubernetes deployment.

 ### Viewing the Vault UI